algorandfoundation/puya-ts/docs/_md/documents/documents/Program-Structure.md

 }
 ```

-Whilst method names can overlap between base types (and resolved as above), properties (Local and Global State + Boxes) must be unique, and will result in a compile error if they are redefined.
+While method names can overlap between base types (and be resolved as above), properties (Local and Global State + Boxes) must be unique and will result in a compile error if they are redefined.

 ## BaseContract

-If ARC4 routing and/or interoperability is not required, a contract can extend the `BaseContract` type which gives full control to the developer to implement the approval and clear state programs.
-If this type is extended directly it will not be possible to output ARC-32 or ARC-56 app spec files and related artifacts.
+If ARC4 routing and/or interoperability is not required, a contract can extend the `BaseContract` type, which gives full control to the developer to implement the approval and clear state programs.
+If this type is extended directly, it will not be possible to output ARC-32 or ARC-56 app spec files and related artifacts.
 Transaction arguments will also need to be decoded manually.

 ```ts
 import { BaseContract, log, op } from '@algorandfoundation/algorand-typescript'